lionscribe/WearDateTimePicker/README.md

 #### Ver 2.1
 Implemented Rotary Input as per new Google Guidelines Switched to use JitPack

+#### Ver 2.2
+Removed Legacy Android Wear Libraries which were causing conflicts

 #### TODO
 Wear OS 3 design